magento/devdocs/guides/v2.0/cloud/welcome/discover-workflow.md

 For more information, see [Configuration Management]({{ page.baseurl }}cloud/live/sens-data-over.html).

 ### Push code and test {#push-code}
-At this point, you should have a developed code branch with a configuration file (`config.app.php` or `config.php`) ready to test.
+At this point, you should have a developed code branch with a configuration file (`config.local.php` or `config.php`) ready to test.

 Everytime you push code from your local environment, a series of build and deploy scripts run.
 These scripts generate new Magento code and deploy it to the remote environment.
 For example, if you are pushing a development branch from your local to the remote Git branch, a matching environment updates services, code, and static content.